mafortin/GOUHFI/README.md

 unzip '*.zip'
 ```

-- Once unzipped, you should have three folders named `Dataset014_gouhfi` [GOUHFI 1.0 subcort. seg.],  with all five trained folds and related files in the `trained_model` folder.
+- Once unzipped, you should have three folders: `Dataset014_gouhfi` [GOUHFI 1.0 subcort. seg.], `Dataset020_gouhfi_2p0n2` [GOUHFI 2.0 subcort. seg.] and `Dataset024_gouhfi_parc` [GOUHFI 2.0 cort. parc.]  with all of their five trained folds and related files for each inside the `trained_model` folder.
 This is the trained GOUHFI model.
 - **Notes**:
-    - Since the three models are quite beefy (~7 Gb each), this step might last several minutes.
+    - Since the three models are quite beefy (~7 Gb each), this step might last 6-7 minutes in total.
-    - If you manually extracted GOUHFI with your OS GUI (i.e., not using the unzip function shown above), be careful.
-It might have created an additional and unwanted directory called `GOUHFI` where the `Dataset014_gouhfi` is hidden inside.
-Manually move `Dataset014_gouhfi` back into `trained_model` if that's the case.
+    - If you have manually extracted the ZIP files with your OS GUI (i.e., not using the unzip function shown above), be careful.
+It might have created an additional and unwanted directory called `GOUHFI` where the above-mentioned trained models are hidden inside.
+Manually move them back into `trained_model` if that's the case.

 ### Step 6: Set GOUHFI's directory as an environment variable